Polycystic Kidney Disease Clinical Presentation

 Cerebral aneurysms

 Rupture usually occurs in patients younger than 50 years who have uncontrolled hypertension; however, a stroke from hypertension and intracerebral hemorrhage is more common.
-There is no relationship between the risk of rupture and the severity of renal disease.
+There is no relationship between the risk of rupture and the severity of kidney disease.

 Nephrolithiasis